ansible/ansible/docs/docsite/rst/windows_usage.rst

 Legacy key=value Style
 ----------------------
-The legacy ``key=value`` syntax is used on the command line for adhoc commands, or inside playbook.
-Using this style is not recommended for using inside playbooks as backslashes need to escaped and it makes the tasks harder to read.
+The legacy ``key=value`` syntax is used on the command line for adhoc commands, or inside playbooks.
+The use of this style is discouraged within playbooks because backslash need to be escaped and it makes playbooks harder to read.
-This syntact depends on the specific implementation in Ansible, and quoting (both single and double) does not have any effect on how it is parsed by Ansible.
+This syntax depends on the specific implementation in Ansible, and quoting (both single and double) does not have any effect on how it is parsed by Ansible.